Upholstery Styles & Definitions

 Eight-way hand-tied springs: A series of coils each tied eight times, which creates even comfort and prevents any horizontal “give” in the frame.

 Gimp: Ornamental braid used to cover upholstery tacks that attach the fabric to the exposed wood.

 Railroaded: Fabric that runs horizontally along the width of a piece of furniture and from front to back along the arms.

 Scatter back: Also known as multi-pillow back.
 This style has more back pillows than seat pillows.
-The randomly tossed pillows across the back create a more casual look.
-These sofas tend to sit softly and are often deeper than other designs.
+The randomly tossed pillows across the back create a more casual look, often a mix of tones or patterns are used.
+These sofas tend to sit softly and often have deeper seat cushions.

 Sinuous wire: Also known as “no-sag.”
 A spring system that uses S-shaped steel components fastened from front to back on the frame.

 Skirt: Fabric panel that surrounds the base of a piece of furniture and hides the furniture’s legs.

 Tufted back: A style distinguished by upholstery that is tied down or secured, often with a button, producing folds and patterns.

-Tight back: Fully upholstered seat or back designed not to have a cushion.
+Tight back: Fully upholstered seat or back designed not to have additional loose cushions added.
+Presents a formal, tailored look with a firm feel.

 Upholstery: The fixed, soft coverings for furniture, especially seating and reclining furniture.

 Vertically run: Fabric that runs vertically, bottom to top, over furniture’s front, back and arms.

 Welt: Cord wrapped in fabric.
 Used to trim upholstery seams and places where the fabric meets exposed wood.
 Can be single or double welt.